 System configuration for GPU operation

-If you want to run AI models on a GPU in an accelerated manner, the following requirements and configurations must be observed.
+To run AI models on a GPU under acceleration, the following requirements and configurations must be met.

 Requirements